michalkmet/xp-find-the-divisors/NOTES.md

 - ✅ UAT1.2 - When user pass 4, it should return [2]
 - ✅ UAT1.3 - When user pass 6, it should return [2,3]
 - ✅ UAT1.4 - When user pass 8, it should return [2,4]
+- ✅ UAT1.5 - When user pass 9, it should return [3]